| | |

 Marshmallows or Pecans?

-As I mentioned, much of the Sweet Potato Casserole’s origins lie in the topping.
+As I mentioned, much of the origins of sweet potato casserole lie in the topping.

 The Smithsonian notes that a marshmallow-topped casserole is only a “thing” — thanks to Cracker Jacks.